-Facebook Is Asking People To Send It Nudes In An Effort To Stop Revenge Porn
+Facebook Says Its Employees Will View Your Nudes If You Use Its Anti-Revenge Porn Program

 The new hashing program will give users the ability to notify Facebook themselves and thus stop the image from being uploaded in the first place.

-“The safety and well-being of the Facebook community is our top priority,” said Facebook's head of global safety, Antigone Davis, in a statement.
+“The safety and well-being of the Facebook community is our top priority,” said Davis in a statement.

 "These tools, developed in partnership with global safety experts, are one example of how we’re using new technology to keep people safe and prevent harm."

-Note: This post has been updated with information about "specially-trained" Facebook employees vetting the images uploaded by users.